Import Restrictions

 Soft Drinks

 Sri Lanka issued the Food (Color Coding for Sugar levels) Regulations 2016, which require labeling of carbonated beverages, ready-to-serve drinks other than milk-based products, and fruit juices.
 In November 2017, the government imposed an excise duty of 12 Sri Lankan Rupees (LKR) per liter or LKR 0.50 per gram of sugar (approximately $2.85 per kilo of sugar) contained in beverages, whichever is higher, in support of the government’s anti-diabetes campaign.
 Both the labeling regulations and excise taxes were introduced with limited input from the beverage industry and with little time for industry to respond and implement changes.
 Since the implementation of the 2017 beverage excise tax, the Sri Lanka carbonated soft drink industry has lost approximately 35 percent of total sales volume while its tax burden has increased to almost 50 percent of gross revenue.
 The government has considered additional taxes on the beverage and soft drink industry.
-The labeling regulation and tax affects the sales of both U.S. companies and domestic producers.
+The labeling regulation and tax affect the sales of both U.S. companies and domestic producers.

 Sanitary and Phytosanitary Measures